Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 Throwing myself away from the pump, I hit a wall.
 Again, trying to escape, I hit a wall.
 Walls everywhere, surrounding, trapping, like a net, holding me near this danger.

-Throwing my head into the g
+Throwing my head into this invisible net's base, I try one last time to escape, before my body begins convulsing, and I can't stop it, and I can't make it stop, and I can't...